COVID-19 FAQs for Staff | January 18, 2021

 In accordance with national guidelines, meetings should be limited to no more than 10 people.
 In addition, meeting organizers should choose a space large enough to allow for social distancing of at least six feet between attendees.
 Whenever possible, teleconferencing or video conferencing using Zoom should be used in favor of in-person meetings.
 Review the CDC Social Distancing website for the most up-to-date advice on appropriate gathering sizes.

-Will Commons be open for food service for faculty and staff before students return?
-Will Commons be open for faculty and staff when students return?
+Will Commons be open for food service for faculty and staff?

 Will lactation rooms continue to be available?